-Finalize the draft of the dissertation.
+Finalize the draft of the proposal.

 CONCLUSION

-In this paper, we investigated several applications of nonparametric Bayesian approach in acoustic modeling problem.
+In this proposal, we investigated several applications of nonparametric Bayesian approach in acoustic modeling problem.
 The first application was speech segmentation and automatic sub-word discovery.
 For this application, we proposed to use nonparametric Bayesian methods for segmentation and clustering and also to generate a lexicon that maps words into discovered units.
 The second application is to use a nonparametric Bayesian model to model each sub-word unit.
 In this section we propose a new type of HDP-HMM named left-to-right HDP-HMM and its corresponding inference algorithm.
 Finally, we proposed a nonparametric Bayesian framework and training algorithm to use left-to-right HDP-HMMs in a continuous speech recognizer application.

-Major contributions of this research are: 1- Introducing left-to-right HDP-HMMs with HDP emission and corresponding inference algorithm.
-2- Introducing an algorithm to train left-to-right HDP-HMMs in a continuous speech recognition system with flat start.
-3- Study the performance of left-to-right HDP-HMM in speech recognition problems, it is expected this nonparametric model improves the word error rate (WER) of the system in respect to conventional ASRs without increasing the computational complexity of the recognizer.
-4- Use nonparametric clustering approach for state tying.
-5- Study the application of the nonparametric Bayesian models in automatic acoustic discovery.
-It is expected the discovered units performs at least as good as manually designed units while unlike manually designed units (e.g. phonemes) do not need extensive linguistic knowledge.
+Major contributions of this research are: (1) introducing left-to-right HDP-HMMs with HDP emission and corresponding inference algorithm; (2) introducing an algorithm to train left-to-right HDP-HMMs in a continuous speech recognition system; (3) study the performance of a left-to-right HDP-HMM; (4) use a nonparametric clustering approach for state tying; and (5) study the application of the nonparametric Bayesian models in automatic acoustic unit discovery.
+It is expected that the discovered units will perform at least as good as manually designed units and will not require extensive linguistic knowledge.
+It is also expected that our nonparametric model improves the word error rate (WER) of the system with respect to conventional ASR systems without increasing the computational complexity of the recognizer.

 Nonparametric Bayesian statistical models are one of the new promising approaches in machine learning and data modeling.
-It brings a good mix of flexibility and being biased toward simpler models (Occam's razor).
+It brings a good mix of flexibility and is biased toward simpler models (Occam's razor).
 By considering the exponential trends in data generation and computational power we can see approaches like nonparametric Bayesian are necessary tools to harness this enormous power.
-In this proposal, we proposed to investigate several applications in acoustic modeling problem.
+In this proposal, we proposed to investigate several applications in acoustic modeling.
 However, there are many directions that can be pursued in the future.
-One important and practical problem is to use the massive parallel processing powers (both clusters and GPUs) to accelerate the speed of inference algorithms.
+One important and practical problem is to use massive parallel processing (both clusters and GPUs) to accelerate the speed of inference algorithms.
 As of now, the main problem associated with nonparametric Bayesian approaches is their expensive computational cost.
-Because of this some groups already start to adapt parallel training techniques for the inference algorithm (Williamson et al., 2012) & (Suchard et al., 2010).
+Because of this some groups have already started to adapt parallel training techniques for the inference algorithm (Williamson et al., 2012; Suchard et al., 2010).

-Another direction, especially in speech processing and similar applications, is to look into more complicated hierarchical models.
+Another direction that is especially relevant in speech is to look into more complicated hierarchical models.
 Defining new models, under a Bayesian framework, is relatively straightforward.
-However designing efficient inference algorithm is a challenge.
+However designing an efficient inference algorithm is a challenge.
 Also using models efficiently and intelligently in various problems might be a more difficult problem than just defining new models.
 For example, a new component to the proposed approach in this paper is to add another level of hierarchical clustering to cluster the data within a particular model based on acoustic similarities and differences.
-In such a way, we can train several instance for each model with better accuracy (for example it has been shown that having gender specific models significantly improves the recognition rate; this approach can be considered as a generalization of gender specific modeling) and since we use hierarchical framework we can tie the models and share the data in various ways.
-Particularly, by considering the vast amount of speech data (e.g. youtube) that became available during the past few years and by considering the huge acoustic diversity existed in this data (e.g. different speakers, environments) the importance of the this suggested direction becomes more clear.
+In such a way, we can train several instance for each model with better accuracy.
+For example it has been shown that having gender specific models significantly decreased recognition error rates.
+Our approach can be considered as a generalization of gender specific modeling.
+Considering the vast amount of speech data that has become available in recent years, and by considering the huge acoustic diversity that exists in this data (e.g. different speakers, environments), there are significant opportunities to apply nonparametric Bayesian approaches in speech processing.

 REFERENCES CITED